aphiria/aphiria/README.md

 <h2 id="route-builders">Route Builders</h2>

 Route builders give you a fluent syntax for mapping your routes to closures or controller methods.
 They also let you [bind any middleware](#binding-middleware) classes and properties to the route.
-To add a route builder, call `RouteBuilderRegistry::map()`, which returns a `RouteBuilder` and accepts the following parameters:
+To add a route builder, call `RouteBuilderRegistry::map()`, which accepts the following parameters:

 * `string|array $httpMethods`
     * The HTTP method or list of methods to match on (eg `'GET'` or `['POST', 'GET']`)